jglaser/hydrogen_mapper/README.md

 # hydrogen_mapper
-An intersect service to map hydrogen from DNP neutron diffractoin
+An intersect service to map hydrogen from DNP neutron diffraction